 Finding yourself or a loved one hospitalized can be a worrisome and stressful time.
 You may be in pain, your family member might be confused, and you feel so vulnerable.
 Our job is to help you or your loved one during this time.
 Entrusted with your care, we work to replace fear with hope.

-We are four of many hospitalists ready to care for patients who find themselves hospitalized.
+We are three of the many hospitalists ready to care for patients who find themselves hospitalized.
 We focus solely on taking care of hospitalized patients and coordinate their care during their hospital stay.